 Orientation and Mobility Specialists have either a bachelor’s or master’s degree.
 Training includes an understanding of the functions of the eye and how various diseases or disorders affect a person’s ability to accomplish daily living skills and travel independently.
 An O&M instructor has training in blindness, low vision and physical development.
 O&M instructors have spent many hours under blindfold, learning the cane techniques and orientation strategies they will teach.

 An O&M instructor does not teach exercises or physically rehabilitate a person.
 An O&M instructor assesses the current physical and cognitive ability of the student and teaches safe travel skills accordingly.

 When a person first experiences vision loss, there may be feelings of fear associated with going out alone.
 Instances of falling or tripping over unseen objects may be another sign of unsafe travel ability.
 Being unable to see the stop lights change to determine when it is safe to cross a street can be another factor that indicates training would be appropriate.

 You many find that many of your group members are resistant to using a white cane, fearing it will make them a target for thieves and other unwanted advances from others.
 In reality, the opposite can be true.
 By learning the proper way to use a white cane, it can empower them and demonstrate to observers they are a confident and safe traveler.

 Using a white cane is not as easy as picking one up and putting it out in front of you.
 Training from an orientation and mobility specialist shows a person how to hold and move the cane to detect environmental cues.
 Cane technique also helps a person safely locate drop offs such as stairs, curbs and other changes in elevation.
 Training can take 30 hours or more of individual instruction before a person is considered a safe, independent traveler.

-Contact Polly Abbott by email or at 312-236-8569 for information about Second Sense’s O&M training or for referrals to other area instructors.
+Contact Eleni Gaves tt by email or at 312-236-8569 for information about Second Sense’s O&M training or for referrals to other area instructors.